 Rewards and Incentives:

-In conclusion I would like to say that we all don’t have all the answers.
+In conclusion, I would like to say that we all don’t have all the answers.
 We all do make mistake.
 We all went through the same phase.
 What matter most is that you make positive changes which makes difference, it does not matter where the ideas come from, because when employees who know you will listen to their ideas, suggestions will automatically regain the trust on you.
 But Every Manager should know that there is a slight balance must be maintained between having your team respect you and having them fear you.
-Manager should know how to earn the respect from the employees.
-It’s ultimately about knowing the employees and giving them the guidance, inspiration and motivation to move forward and achieve the targets.
+A manager should know how to earn respect from the employees.
+It’s ultimately about knowing the employees and giving them the guidance, inspiration, and motivation to move forward and achieve the targets.